 - Gold Glitter

 Start by painting your rocks gold.
 We used acrylic paint, but spray paint would be an easy option as well.
 We did two coats of paint.
 While the paint was still wet we sprinkled with the gold glitter.
 If you want to make sure the glitter doesn’t fall off you could spray with a sealer, since we were going to take our rocks outside we didn’t spray them.
-While the rocks were drying we packaged up some Skittles and Rolos for our treasure.
-Write or print notes and then be as sneaky as you can be hiding the rocks to lead to the treasure.
+While the rocks were drying we packaged up some Skittles and Rolos for our treasure and wrote notes.
+Then be as sneaky as you can be hiding the rocks to lead to the treasure.
 My boys really enjoyed being “sneaky” and leaving the treats.

 St. Patrick’s Day Book Recommendations